netdata/netdata/README.md

    Join our community on Github, Discord and Reddit.
 Generally, Netdata is relatively easy to set up and configure, but still people may need a little push in the right direction to use it effectively.
 Supporting other members is a great contribution by itself!

 5. **Add or improve integrations you need**<br/>
    Integrations are generally easier and simpler to develop.
-If you want to contribute code to Netdata, we suggest you start with integrations you need that, Netdata may not currently support.
+If you want to contribute code to Netdata, we suggest you; start with integrations you need that Netdata may not currently support.

 General information about contributions: